womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Group Management is a good service that must be recognized because without it a significate community population is left behind.
 This may cause members to leave the group.
 Thus, GM is to be compensated for via free data etc.

+P: CLEAN AND UNCLEAN ACCOUNTS vs REWARD AND PUNISHMENT AND REDEMPTION

+Peers who do not pay orders for whatever reasons make their accounts unclean.
+This inconveniences other Peers and so these accounts must be blocked.
+Those clean accounts should be rewarded.
+Blocking alone is not enough but a redemption option must be implemented so that once an account has been redeemed it becomes clean.
+This can be done by allowing unclean accounts to create Redemption Dreams with less reward such as 50% instead of 100%.

 [*All contributions to this are welcome]